davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.loops2/index.md

 Let's work on a couple methods that input arrays.
 The problems in this section can be solved *without* using nested loops.

-3. **(Arrays + Loop)** Write a method called `rotateRight()` that inputs an array of Strings and shifts every element in the array one position to the right.
+3. **(Arrays + Non-Nested Loop)** Write a method called `rotateRight()` that inputs an array of Strings and shifts every element in the array one position to the right.
 The right-most item would then jump to the first position.
 Here are some things that can help.

     - An array of integers is declared using: `int[] arrayName`
     - You can always find the length of the array using: `arrayName.length`